mcgarc/USP/README.md

 potentials by ramping of currents, bias fields and so forth.

+## Examples

+Some example scripts are included to demonstrate intended use cases.
+It is recommended that simulation output is saved to a file and analysed separately.

 ## Potential improvements

 The project has been designed for the work I undertook at Imperial College